MRtrix3/mrtrix3/docs/quantitative_structural_connectivity/ismrm_hcp_tutorial.rst

 ISMRM tutorial - Structural connectome for Human Connectome Project (HCP)
 ==========================================================================

+..
+WARNING:: This page describes an outdated example from 2015, currently retained only for historical reference.
+The steps described in this page are not up to date with current optimised practices.
+We do not recommend to use the steps below in connectomics processing for any project, using either HCP or other data.

 This document duplicates the information provided during the *MRtrix3* demonstration at ISMRM 2015 in Toronto.
 We will generate a structural connectome for quintessential Human Connectome Project subject 100307.